MRustem/next-yandex-metrika/README.md

 # @koiztech/next-yandex-metrika

 > IMPORTANT: This package is a Work in Progress.
-It has not been published to NPM yet.

 A Next.js component and hook for integrating Yandex Metrika analytics into your Next.js application (version 14 and above).